Xeonrx/Schlrint/README.md

 # Schlrint
-Get a quick hand in tracking the school district of your target(s) during OSINT investigations.
+When tracing a target, confirming the school they attend to could lead to another handful of information. <br />
+Use the guidance of this script to give you a hand in digging through school districts, using your targets name. <br />